LHNCBC/autocomplete-lhc/README.md

 1. Numbered list items (optional).
 1. Two-column lists when there is not enough space on the page to show the list in a single column.
-1. Tab moves to the next field after a list selection.
-1. Only allows the selection one list item from the list.
-(Okay, maybe that is not a improvement.
-We did not need it, so we removed it.
-We might add it back some day.)
+1. For now, only allows the selection one list item from the list.
+(We are planning to add an improved multi-selection interface.)
 1. Support for list suggestions in the search (AJAX) autocompleter, when the user does not pick an item in the list.
 1. Can require that an entry in the field match the list.